 Algorithm combats the so called curse-of-dimensionality on the basis of eight principles outlined in the thesis work "Multimodal and Inertial Sensor Solutions to Navigation-type Factor Graphs".

+Active user (likely) computational limits on message passing.
 Also mixed priority solving

 Tentatively see the multisession page.

 The CSM is used to govern the inference process within a clique.
 A FunctionalStateMachine.jl implementation is used to allow for initialization / incremental-recycling / fixed-lag solving, and will soon support federated branch solving as well as unidirectional message passing for fixed-lead operations.
 See the following video for an auto-generated–-using

 Current default inference method.
 See [Fourie et al., IROS 2016]

 Convolution operations are used to implement the numerical computation of the probabilistic chain rule: